Vauxhall Frontera Review & Prices

 Boot space

-Space in the boot is just as impressive as the space in the back seats.
+Space in the boot is good enough for most small families, but alternatives offer more capacity.
 You get 460 litres back there, although that does include the massive underfloor storage compartment.
 It’s a nice square shape which makes it easy to load, and there’s no lip to lift stuff over either.

-It’s around 12 litres down on the Dacia Duster’s boot, however an MG ZS gets almost 20 litres less space than the Frontera.
-If you want maximum boot space for similar money though, a Citroen C5 Aircross has a 600-litre capacity.
+It’s around 12 litres down on the Dacia Duster’s boot and 24 litres down on the Renault Captur, however an MG ZS gets almost 20 litres less space than the Frontera.
+If you want maximum boot space and can spare a bit more cash, the Citroen C5 Aircross has a 600-litre capacity.

 Once you’ve folded the rear seats down you get 1,600 litres to play with, and there’s a completely flat load floor to make sliding heavy items to the front easier.
 There’s also a couple of tie-down points, but that’s your lot really in terms of features.